actris-cloudnet/rpgpy/README.md

 >>> rpg2nc('rpg_file.LV0', 'rpg_file.nc', global_attr=attr)
 ```
 Several RPG files can be concatenated to singe netCDF file using wildcard.
-This can lead to very large netCDF file.
+With Level 0 data, this can lead to a very large netCDF file.
 ```python
 >>> rpg2nc('/path/to/files/*.LV0', 'huge_file.nc')
 ```